jcp-org/jcp-org.github.io/docs/Transfer_from_java.net.md

      You can use this converter [to-markdown](https://github.com/domchristie/to-markdown)

-2. __JIRA Issues__
+## Issues

    * For import of JIRA issues into GitHub issue tracker you can use [jira-github-issues](https://github.com/doctrine/jira-github-issues) converter.
-     JIRA export feature of this converter is implemented via JIRA REST API and will only work while java.net JIRA is online. (until 28th of April 2017)
+     JIRA export feature of this converter is implemented via JIRA REST API and will only work while java.net JIRA is online. (until 12th of May 2017)

+   * Another possible option is to use JIM comverter https://github.com/brianoliver/jim

+## Wikis

+## E-mail

+At the present time there is no direct replacement for java.net mailing lists.

+## Maven artifacts

+Java.net used to provide an authentication interface for project users to publish to maven.central.
+There is no replacement fro this feature